ctctoinhand.in

 Is employer PF included in take-home salary?

 No. Employer provident fund (PF) is included in CTC but is not paid as part of your monthly take-home salary.
+It is deposited into your PF account separately.

 How is gratuity calculated in CTC in India?